elunna/hackem/README.md

 ## Goal 6: HackEM specific content

+Create some new content that is specific to HackEM!

 	[ ] Energy Vampires/Psychic Vampires:
 		Inspired by: https://whatwedointheshadows.fandom.com/wiki/Psychic_vampires
 		Drain energy merely by talking to them